 To be eligible for federal financial aid, you must be: 1) A citizen of the United States or eligible permanent resident.
 2) Enrolled in an eligible program.
 3) Making satisfactory academic progress toward graduation.
-4) Not in default on a financial aid loan nor owe a refund to a financial aid grant received at any postsecondary college or institution.
-5) Registered with the U.S Selective Service: If applicable.
+4) Not in default on a financial aid loan nor owe a refund to a financial aid grant received at any post-secondary college or institution.
+5) Registered with the U.S Selective Service (males only) if applicable.

 First Time Applicants

 Completing the Free Application for Federal Student Aid (FAFSA) is the first step in applying for federal and state aid programs.
 The FAFSA includes all the information necessary to determine your Expected Family Contribution or "EFC".
 Aid administrators use the EFC to determine your eligibility for financial aid programs.
 The FAFSA must be completed electronically via the Internet.

 Students interested in applying for federal financial aid must submit a Free Application for Federal Student Aid (FAFSA).
 This may be done online at https://studentaid.gov/h/apply-for-aid/fafsa/.
 Use federal school code 032423 to add Career Networks Institute as a school authorized to view your information.